bsv-blockchain/cars-node/README.md

 **CARS Node** is the backend runtime system for deploying and managing BSV Blockchain-based Overlay Services at scale in a cloud environment.
 It orchestrates Kubernetes clusters, billing, domain setup, SSL issuance, and application lifecycle management for your projects.
 Together with the **CARS CLI** and the **LARS** (Local Automated Runtime System) toolkit, CARS Node provides a seamless path from local development to production cloud deployment.

-If you’re familiar with the **CARS CLI**, which developers use to build and deploy artifacts from their machines, then think of the **CARS Node** as its cloud counterpart—a dynamic environment that receives your deployments, provisions infrastructure, handles scaling, billing, and secure access to your running BSV Overlay Services.
+If you’re familiar with the **[CARS CLI](https://github.com/bitcoin-sv/cars-cli)**, which developers use to build and deploy artifacts from their machines, then think of the **CARS Node** as its cloud counterpart—a dynamic environment that receives your deployments, provisions infrastructure, handles scaling, billing, and secure access to your running BSV Overlay Services.

+**Deploy Me!** After you check out this README, head on over to [GETTING_STARTED.md](./GETTING_STARTED.md) to follow along for a complete, zero-to-hero deployment exercise!

 ## Table of Contents